ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   Chapter 3, called `Methods`.

 - **Week Four: February 6 - February 10**: Revise the first draft of Chapter 3
-  and prepare final version of `Methods` content.
+  and prepare a final version of the `Methods` content.

-- **Week Four: February 13 - February 17**: Use the computational artifact to
+- **Week Five: February 13 - February 17**: Use the computational artifact to
   conduct experiments and record and analyze results.

-- **Week Four: February 20 - February 24**: Write the first draft of content in Chapter 4, called `Experimental Results`.
+- **Week Six: February 20 - February 24**: Write the first draft of content in Chapter 4, called `Experimental Results`.

+- **Week Seven: February 27 - March 3**: Revise the first draft of Chapter 4
+  and prepare a final version of Experimental Results`.

 ## Defense Schedule